reearth/reearth-web/README.md

 When you find a bug, please create a bug issue with the [bug report template](https://github.com/reearth/reearth/issues/new?assignees=&labels=&template=bug_report.md&title=).

-## Discussions
+## Discussion
-[Here](https://github.com/reearth/reearth/discussions) we have the discussion all topics.
+[Here](https://github.com/reearth/reearth/discussions) we have a dedicated area for discussions on all topics.

 ## License